Analysis of Discrete-Time Switched Linear Systems under Logic Dynamic Switchings: Semi-Tensor Product of Matrices

-We briefly introduce the mathematical tool used in this paper, that is, the semi-tensor product of matrices and algebraic state-space representation method of logical networks. \begin{dfn}(\cite{che11}) Let ~$A\in {\cal M}_{m\times n}$, $B\in {\cal M}_{p\times q}$, and the least common multiple of $n$ and $p$ be $t=\lcm(n,p)$ (the least common multiple of $n$ and $p$).
-The semi-tensor product (STP) of $A$ and $B$, denoted by $A\ltimes B$, is defined as
+We briefly introduce the mathematical tool used in this paper, that is, the semi-tensor product (STP) of matrices and the algebraic state-space representation (ASSR) method of logical control networks. \begin{dfn}(\cite{che11}) Let ~$A\in {\cal M}_{m\times n}$, $B\in {\cal M}_{p\times q}$, and the least common multiple of $n$ and $p$ be $t=\lcm(n,p)$ (the least common multiple of $n$ and $p$).
+The STP of $A$ and $B$, denoted by $A\ltimes B$, is defined as

 \end{dfn}

 From Definition \ref{d2.1.1}, one sees that the STP is a generalization of the conventional matrix product because they are equivalent when $n=p$.
 Hence, we do not need to deliberately distinct them, and in this paper, if it will not cause misunderstanding, the symbol ``$\ltimes$" is omitted.